-Overall we learned that student perceptions of learning were similar to previous years and that students feel they developed significantly (i.e., rated learning on LO1 to a great or moderate extent).
+Overall, we learned that student perceptions of learning were similar to previous years and that students feel they developed significantly (i.e., rated learning on LO1 to a great or moderate extent).
 On the formative survey, instructors also perceived student achievement of LOs to be like previous years:

-- When looking at student achievement across courses (within the MA LOD program), LO1 was the third highest rated outcome as reported by students.
-68% reported that they learned to a great extent and 32% reported that they learned to a moderate extent (no one reported learning little or none).
-Similarly, instructors have indicated that students made gains in the pursuit of this outcome (68% full student achievement). - When looking at student achievement specifically on the final artifacts in ORLD 5250 and 5550, there was 53% full student achievement and 43% partial achievement, but only 3% at no or minimal achievement. - Therefore, both faculty and students concur that learning is happening, but there is still room for improvement.
-Faculty noted changes to curriculum to produce better outcomes.
+- When looking at student achievement across courses (within the MA LOD program), LO1 (applying OD) was tied for the highest rated outcome as reported by students.
+92% reported that they learned to a great extent and 8% reported that they learned to a moderate extent (to 68% and 32% last year, respectively).
+This LO had the biggest increase in achievement scores this year.
+Similarly, instructors have indicated that students made gains in the pursuit of this outcome (71% full student achievement). - When looking at student achievement specifically on the final artifacts in ORLD 5550, there was 88% full student achievement, 13% partial achievement, and none at no or minimal achievement.
+This was also an improvement over the past several years.